fireundubh/playwithfire/pyro.md

 Pyro is open source and licensed under the MIT License.

-BSArch is licensed under the MPL-2.0 license.
+BSArch is licensed under the MPL 2.0 license.
 The binary bundled with Pyro was compiled from the original unmodified source code available [here](https://github.com/ElminsterAU/xEdit/tree/master/Tools/BSArchive).

 ### Credits